-Myprotein is a constant presence in this type of classifications, and this is no different.
+Myprotein is a regular presence in these types of classifications, and this is no different.

-This Myprotein supplement is 100% Creatine Monohydrate, and when we look at the price / quality ratio, it is the best.
+This supplement from Myprotein is 100% Creatine Monohydrate, and when we look at the quality/price ratio, it is the best.

-In the flavorless version, it is available in three sizes.
+In the unflavored version, it is available in three sizes.

 It is still available with flavor, although the price goes up slightly, as is normal.

-Basically, if what you are looking for is a good Creatine Monohydrate powder, this is the one with the best price / quality ratio.
+Basically, if what you're looking for is a good Creatine Monohydrate powder, this is the one that offers the best price/quality ratio.

 Prozis Sport Creatine Monohydrate

-Myprotein regularly stands out with its price / quality ratio, but Prozis is proving to be a rival to match.
+Myprotein regularly stands out with its price/quality ratio, but Prozis is proving to be a worthy rival.